jwoglom/tconnectsync/README.md

 The following synchronization features can be optionally enabled:

+* `PROFILES`: Insulin profile information, including segments, basal rates, correction factors, carb ratios, and the profile which is active.
 * `PUMP_EVENTS`: Events reported by the pump.
 Includes support for the following:
   * Site/Cartridge Change (occurs for both a site change and a cartridge change)
   * Empty Cartridge/Pump Shutdown (from my investigation, occurs either when the cartridge runs out of insulin OR you hard-shut off the pump)